xinwenfu/tst-dht-lab--pcb-2/README.md

 <!-- <img src="imgs/VM-USB-Device-Filters.png" height=350> -->

-**Note**: If there are issues, the following are some troubleshooting tips.
+- If there are issues, the following are some troubleshooting tips.
   - Make sure the correct micro usb cable is used.
 The micro usb is like the one used for phones for both data communication and power supply.
   - Try different USB ports on the computer and see which one works.
   - Sometimes, unplugging the micro usb cable and plugging it back in will address the issue.